Frequently Asked Questions

 What is PAAIA?

 The Public Affairs Alliance of Iranian Americans (PAAIA) is a nonprofit, nonpartisan, non-sectarian organization that serves the interests of Iranian Americans and represents the community before U.S. policymakers and the American public at large.
-We work to foster greater understanding between the people of Iran and the United States, expand opportunities for the active participation of Iranian Americans in the democratic process at all levels of government and in the public debate, and provide opportunities for advancement for our next generation.
+We work to foster greater understanding of Iranian Americans and their culture, expand opportunities for the active participation of Iranian Americans in the democratic process at all levels of government and in the public debate, and provide opportunities for advancement for our next generation.